Skip to main content

 What Are Your Rights As A Driver Or Pedestrian?

 Even if you were driving on behalf of a company, the accident may not be your fault.
 Your crash could be due to the negligence of the company that employs you.
 We’ve seen cases where the vehicle was not properly serviced.
-Or the driver not afforded the proper training.
+Or the driver was not afforded the proper training.
 These companies have a special responsibility– especially in cases of delivery and livery.

 Or if you are a pedestrian or other driver struck by a delivery vehicle, you have rights as well.
 Our team carefully reconstructs the causes of the accident.
 We file for police reports and work with experts to determine how it happened.
 We also don’t let families down after the fact.
 Our team determines the true cost of your circumstances.
 This often includes the immediate costs of medical bills and loss of work.
 Our team also keeps one eye on the long term implications of your accident.
 This includes the long term medical and rehab costs, as well as the means of how to get there.